nushackers/nushackers-site/content/post/2017-11-12-digest-pivot-tables-in-sql-converting-rows-to-columns.md

 An example will make these concepts clearer.
-Going to the example we discussed previously, we notice that the key is the `user_id` - basically, this is the column we want to be at the first column.
+Going to the example we discussed previously, we notice that the key is the `user_id` - basically, this is the column we want as our first column.
 The category is `problem_id`, since this is what we want the next columns of the resulting pivot table to be.
 And finally, the values to be filled in inside the resulting table would be `score`.
 It is normal to use an `ORDER BY key` as well here, so that the resulting pivot